Hamilton–Koroit railway line: History

 The entire line was opened on 22 August 1890 with the purpose of transporting produce and timber from Victoria's south into the port at Portland and through the rest of Western Victoria.
-Initially, the line had two separate connections to the Ararat–Portland line, with a secondary branch existing between Penshurst and Dunkeld.
-However, that section was short-lived, and was closed to traffic on 24 March 1891.
+Initially, the line had two separate connections to the Ararat–Portland line, with a secondary one running between Penshurst and Dunkeld.
+However, that line was very short-lived, being closed to traffic on 24 March 1891.

-Most of the trains that ran on this line were carried mixed traffic, and usually ran from Melbourne to Koroit via the Port Fairy Line, before continuing to Hamilton.
-Declines in both passenger and freight traffic caused smaller stations along the line to close during the 1950s and '60s, and eventually the line was closed completely on 12 September 1977 along with the Dennington–Port Fairy section of the Port Fairy line.
+Most of the trains that ran on the line were carried mixed traffic, and usually ran from Melbourne to Koroit via the Port Fairy line, before continuing to Hamilton.
+Declines in both passenger and freight traffic led to smaller stations along the line being closed during the 1950s and 1960s, and the line was closed completely on 12 September 1977, along with the Dennington–Port Fairy section of the Port Fairy line.